satyakid/doc_test/Document.md

 ## Floo Powder

 Floo powder can take you to a fireplace either near or far.

+Let's put a link to [my writeup on bears](Bears.md).